skift-org/skift/manual/building.md

 make all
 ```

-This command will build the all the component of the project and generate a bootable ISO bootable on QEMU or VirtualBox
+This command will build all the component of the project and generate an ISO bootable on QEMU or VirtualBox

 > The compatibility with virtual box is not garentie, has we use primarly QEMU for debuging and testing the system